sunshine69/go-ai-chat/README.md

 - Run the `aig` and answer the first prompts
 - Select the model properly
+- after startup load the mcp using command `/mcp ./mcp.exe`
-- Ask for news headline (output below is shorten)
+- Ask for news headline (output below is shorten) `fetch a google news and show me news headline`

 ```
 ✅ New context started.